Hello. Here you will find an explanation of how the Ballot works.

-Firstly, please be aware that the majority of people who enter the Ballot are not drawn in either round.
+Firstly, please be aware that a large number of people who enter the Ballot are not drawn in either round.
 And that not being drawn in the ballot does NOT mean that you can’t go to Meredith.

-In fact the number of people who are at Meredith (at the festival itself) every year who are not personally drawn in the Ballot is greater than the number that are.
+In fact, the number of people who are at Meredith (that is, at The Sup’) every year who are not personally drawn in the Ballot is greater than the number that are.

 The ticketing system has been designed and implemented over many years with as much fairness as possible.
 There are far more people who want to go to Meredith than there are tickets available, so the system attempts to make sense of that equation as best it can.

 The Ticketing System allows ticket-seekers at least four bites at the cherry, using different methods, at different times.
 Speed of internet is not a factor.
 How long you’ve been going is a factor in two of the four allocations.
-New people are welcome, always have been, always will be.
+New people are welcome, as they always have been.
 It’s as fair as it can be, when there are many more people than there are tickets.

 The Ballot is just the first allocation of tickets.
-After the two rounds of the Ballot there are Store Sales, then Online Sales, then lastly there’s Aunty’s Last Chance which is based as far as possible ‘on merit’ and looks after those subscribed longest first.
+After the two rounds of the Ballot there are Online Sales, then lastly there’s Aunty’s Last Chance, which is based as far as possible ‘on merit’ and looks after those subscribed longest first.